 Q: Can I vote at the U.S. Consulate on Election Day?

 A: No. U.S. citizens living overseas need to register for an absentee ballot, which will come by email or mail (depending on the state).
-For full details on how to register to vote overseas, visit the Federal Voting Assistance Program (FVAP) website, at www.fvap.gov
+For full details on how to register to vote overseas, review Absentee Voting Information for U.S. Citizens Abroad or visit the Federal Voting Assistance Program (FVAP) website at www.fvap.gov.

 Q: I am a U.S. citizen living in Bermuda, and I want to register to vote in U.S. elections.
 How can I do that?